(A partnership between UKaid Sakchyam and Nepal Clearing House Limited)

 - Expansion of Settlement Guarantee Fund (SGF) to mitigate the settlement risk of mobile and web-based financial services and scale-up the volume and value of electronic payments

-The project aims to accelerate the Government’s vision towards establishing a strong digital economy by boosting the digital payment ecosystem that supports P2P, P2G and G2P payments.
+The project aims to accelerate the Government’s vision towards establishing a strong digital economy by boosting the digital payment ecosystem that supports People-to-People (P2P), People-to-Government (P2G) and Government-to-People (G2P) payments.

 By the end of this partnership in July 2020 the project aims to achieve the following: